Reviews You Can Rely On

 The manufacturing quality of everything but the blade varied far more than the blade's quality in the models we tested.
 Our evaluation of these knives' construction quality was mainly subjective but equally applied across the board.
 Does it feel sturdy and confidence-inspiring?
 When this assessment came up short for a given pocket knife, it inevitably followed that some aspect of the knife's mechanical function would act finicky.

 Handle, hinges, and locking mechanisms revealed the attention paid to detail.
 Sturdy parts and materials, tight design, close manufacturing tolerances, and carefully thought-out construction stood out immediately and only increased how much we noticed as time and usage wore on.
 Overall, construction quality was adequate, with no outright failures or breakages during testing.
+Cheap options like the Outdoor Edge RazorLite EDC and Opinel No. 8 can't hold a candle to the top-tier manufacturers.

 Credit: Kyle Hameister

 Locking mechanisms are the best window to construction quality.
 Well-made knives like Kershaw's Leek and Link open and close smoothly every time.
 These knives both employ liner locks though — that is, locks built into the skeleton liner of the handle.
-Many (most) knives on the market have liner locks, which we are happy to see manufacturers slowly moving away from since liner locks are inherently dangerous in that your finger is in the path of the folding blade when it's disengaged.
+Many (most) knives on the market have liner locks, which we are happy to see manufacturers slowly moving away from, since liner locks are inherently dangerous in that your finger is in the path of the folding blade when it's disengaged.
 Instead, we prefer button-style locks, like on the Elementum II, or the axis-style locks on Benchmades, like the North Fork.
 These are on the side of the handle, designed so that your fingers are out of the way when closing.

 pocket knife - the carbon fiber handle sets the zero tolerance 0450 apart in our...